Phrasecode/odata/README.md

 npm install @phrasecode/odata
 ```

 You'll also need to install a database driver.
-See the [Getting Started Guide](./docs/getting-started.md#database-driver-installation) for details.
+See the [Installation Guide](https://odata.phrasecode.com/docs/installation) for details.

 ## Quick Start